clintlosee/personal-goals/README.md

 - [ ] Look at Angular 2 Updates
 - [ ] Look into switching to React or Angular for RCW (Why, how, benefits, cons)
 - [ ] Progress on Find-A-Lens website
-- [ ] Continue to convert portfolio to Angular 2
+- [x] Continue to convert portfolio to Angular 2
-- [ ] Refactor WordPress theme for devthirty5 Blog
+- [x] Fix WordPress theme for devthirty5 Blog - menu not working
 - [ ] Continue Java/Angular course
 - [ ] Continue Angular 2 course
 - [ ] Continue Python course
 - [ ] Pando Fall Photo Trip?
 - [ ] Willow Lake Photo Trip?
 - [ ] Look into Surge for portfolio site hosting
-- [ ] Fix image loading with Webpack in Angular 2 on portfolio site
+- [ ] See if I can fix image loading with Webpack in Angular 2 on portfolio site
 - [ ] Look into DVD storage/ripping
+- [x] Invoice for Rita office Project
+- [ ] Order prints for Lunceford client

 ### This Week's Reading/Watching List: